+City Services

-1 City Services Haysville has great city services, which are a housing asset in several ways.
+Haysville has great city services, which are a housing asset in several ways.
 They contribute to the overall livability, value, and attractiveness of Haysville.
 The City proactively develops and maintains structures such as roads, bridges, water supply, sewage systems, and public transportation.
 Public safety services are reliable and responsive.
 The Haysville Police Department is under the City of Haysville.
 The Fire Department is maintained by Sedgwick County and operates Station 34 on Main Street.
 Haysville has a state-of-the-art recreation facility and many parks, all maintained by the City.
 Finally, the City has community programs such as a library, a senior center, and many community events fostering a sense of community and belonging, which influences the housing market positively.

+Schools

-2 Schools Haysville student have access to high-quality education facilitated by USD 261, catering to students grades Pre-K-12.
+Haysville student have access to high-quality education facilitated by USD 261, catering to students grades Pre-K-12.
 Known for its educational excellence, the district has earned National Blue Ribbon recognition and houses the International Baccalaureate Program.
 Additionally, the district provides opportunities for high school students to acquire college credits at reduced fees, alongside a myriad of other commendable programs.
+Haysville is also the home of the Haysville Learning Café, a program that offers:

+• Adult learning opportunities for high school diplomas,

+- English classes for speakers of other languages,

+- Citizenship classes,

-Haysville is also the home of the Haysville Learning Café, a program that offers: Adult learning opportunities for high school diplomas, English classes for speakers of other languages, Citizenship classes, Industry-recognized certification options, Workforce-ready training, and Career and technical education courses.
-Wichita State also has an off-site location in Haysville, offering general education classes, non-credit community classes, and study facilities for online WSU students.
+- Industry-recognized certification options,

+- Workforce-ready training, and

+- Career and technical education courses.

+Wichita State University also has an off-site location in Haysville, offering general education classes, non-credit community classes, and study facilities for online WSU students.
 These educational offerings serve as compelling attractions, contributing to the community's appeal for families seeking exceptional educational opportunities.

+Land

-3 Land Haysville has land available, allowing growth to the south and west of town that possess the characteristics that make it a valuable housing asset.
+Haysville has land available, allowing growth to the south and west of town that possess the characteristics that make it a valuable housing asset.
 The proximity to Haysville amenities and the potential for infrastructure expansion make land an asset to the community and the region.

-HOUSING NEEDS
+Top Three Housing Needs

+New construction of single-family homes

+The construction of new single-family homes plays a crucial role in meeting the housing and investment needs of individuals, communities, and the broader economy.
+New construction of single-family homes would:

+- Address the growing demand for housing,

+- Stimulate economic activity,

+- Enhance community development, and

+- Provide investment opportunities.

+Because of these reasons, single-family home construction is a crucial component of a well-functioning housing market and economy for Haysville.

+Senior housing

-1 New construction of single-family homes The construction of new single-family homes plays a crucial role in meeting the housing and investment needs of individuals, communities, and the broader economy.
-New construction of single-family homes would: • Address the growing demand for housing, • Stimulate economic activity, • Enhance community development, and • Provide investment opportunities.
-Because of these reasons, single-family home construction is a crucial component of a well-functioning bounder market and accommunity for Harville. functioning housing market and economy for Haysville.
-2 Senior housing Senior housing is a housing need for Haysville due to the aging population, especially considering: Senior healthcare requirements, The importance of community support and the desire to preserve community connections, The need for accessibility features, The financial burden and potential economic impact, and The ability of our aging population to stay in the community they currently reside.
+Senior housing is a housing need for Haysville, especially considering:

+- Senior healthcare requirements, - The importance of community support and the desire to preserve community connections, - The need for accessibility features, - The financial burden and potential economic impact, and - The ability of our aging population to stay in the community they currently reside.
 Planning for senior housing ensures the town remains inclusive and supportive of all its residents across various life stages.

+Owner-occupied housing

-3 Owner-occupied housing Owner-occupied housing is a need in Haysville and the region.
+Owner-occupied housing is a need in Haysville and the region.
 It contributes to community stability, economic development, social cohesion, and overall well-being.
 It plays a crucial role in shaping the character and resilience of small communities.
 There is demand for more owner-occupied housing.
 Homes do not stay on the market because of demand.

-FINAL QUESTIONS
+Four Final Committee Questions

-Are there specific regions or neighborhoods in your community that needs concentrated effort?
+Are there specific regions or neighborhoods in your community that need concentrated effort?